top of page

 Question.png

-"I can actually talk about [my background] during the interview?
+While testing our product during a usability test, a FreeAgent said, "I can actually mention [my history] during the interview?
 I was thinking in my mind I shouldn't bring it up.
-I learned some things here." - a FreeAgent during a usability test
+I learned some things here."

 REFLECTION

-Designing for a unique user group can be challenging but insightful.
+Designing for a unique group of users can be challenging but incredibly insightful.

-Designing for vulnerable populations requires careful consideration of their interests, challenges, and sensitivities.
+Designing for vulnerable populations means thoughtfully addressing their unique needs, challenges, and sensitivities.
 Discovering design principles that worked for our specific user group was a key breakthrough.

-Sometimes, user testing doesn't go quite how you expected.
+Sometimes, user testing doesn't go quite according to plan.

 During usability testing, we noticed that our participants often focused on the content and wording rather than the designs themselves.
 Using dummy text instead helped us shift the focus back to our designs.